PGX Review - Does This Weight-Loss Ingredient Work? Are side effects and minimal results deal breakers?

 What is PGX?

 To start with, PGX is an ingredient used in dietary supplements.
 The ingredients include PolyGycopleX, a water-soluble polysaccharide made from konjac root.
-You’ll take the it according to the directions on the label.
+You’ll take it according to the directions on the label.
 It supposedly balances blood sugar levels, reduces appetite and helps with weight-loss.

 The company behind PGX products is InovaBiologic Inc. When used in supplement form, it’s available through various retailers.
 We like that it provides a source of fiber and that we found some positive customer comments, but read on…